Distance Learning: Alternative Provision

 - A focus on attendance – with outreach strategies in place that will ensure that we improve attendance as a pre-requisite for improved learning

 - Multicultural competency training for all – teachers, support staff and students.
-This will provide the foundations within our school that will frame and strengthen our commitment to citizenship and reinforce our distinctiveness as a school
+This will provide the foundations within our school that will frame and strengthen our commitment to citizenship and reinforce our distinctiveness as a school.
+Please see our Local Authority work with EAL young people

 - Special educational needs and disability – we recognise that many young people that we support will have SEND needs and we will ensure that we will develop a SEND-supportive culture across the school, through effective staff training and the involvement of relevant specialist practitioners